WAQuentinOrdener/Airbus_Dev_Front/README.md

 remember :

- - place your fonts from font-awesome manually in dist/fonts
+ - place your fonts from font-awesome + aribus manually in dist/fonts
+ - care images bad compression making
  - copy/paste the files from folder dist in www folder